saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 *   Use NodeJS along with npm to run local tests and manage dependencies on your machine
-*   Understand that good tests are atomic: They have test grouped by functionality and are named descriptively Good tests also use test runners, and are maintained in version control systems
+*   Understand that good tests are atomic: They have test grouped by functionality, and are named descriptively.
+Good tests also use test runners, and are maintained in version control systems
 *   Create and maintain a project folder with your test suite & dependencies, with separate folders for page and test classes
 *   Be able to define a test strategy and use a testing strategy like BDD and TDD to create test cases
 *   Use the browser dev tools console to test locators on the page using elements such as class, id, XPath, and more
 *   Demonstrate the ability to choose and verify locators for a test class and write code that successfully uses the locators
-*   Write a test case with BeforeEach(), AfterEach() functions and an assertion, then run it successfully on your local machine
+*   Write a test case with `BeforeEach()` and `AfterEach()` functions and an assertion, then run it successfully on your local machine
-*   Write and validate tests that can both succeed and fail, while accounting (and methods that generate error messages) for different possible failure scenarios
+*   Write and validate tests that can both succeed and fail, while planning for different failure scenarios (and methods that generate error messages) for those different scenarios
 *   Analyze and plan test suites, learning how to balance the size and maintainability (ability to check failed tests) against the amount of features you want to test, as well as the level of abstraction you want to use to make modular objects to use in your test suite